NickStefan/parsexcel.js/README.md

 parseXcel('Spreadsheet.xlsx', function(err, data) {
   if(err) throw err;
+    // ... do stuff with data ...
-    // data is an array of arrays of objects with cell properties });
+    // data is an object -- see Output below for documentation });
 ```